awesome-android-root/awesome-android-root/README.md

 <details><summary><strong>What is Webview in Android?</strong></summary>

-It is system component that **allows Android apps to display web content directly within the application**, essentially embedding a mini-browser within the app itself.
+It is a system component that **allows Android apps to display web content directly within the application**, essentially embedding a mini-browser within the app itself.

 </details>